hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 > updated slow weights, as  an exponential moving average (EMA) of the fast weights
 > at the end of each inner-loop.
 > There is no extra inference cost with Lookahead, as it does not change the
-> picture that only one model is used in test time.
+> picture that only one model is used at test time.

 ### Afternote

-Since Lookahead can wrap around virtually any optimizer for deep learning, what if we pick the most effective optimizer off the shelf?
+Since Lookahead can wrap around virtually any optimizer for neural network training, what if we pick the most effective optimizer off the shelf?
 Consider RAdam, short for *rectified Adam* [(Liu et al., 2020)][radam_paper], which is commonly regarded as a significant improvement over